froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Random Forests in Python

 In Python we can use the sklearn library, which provides methods for both regression and classification tasks.
 Below a simplified example for a classification problem is given.
 The constructed dataset contains only 10 samples for illustration purposes.
-The data describes whether a person should go rock climbing depending on their age, and whether or not the person likes goats and height.
+The data describes whether a person should go rock climbing or not depending on their age, and whether or not the person likes goats and height.

 ```Python
 import pandas as pd